kukuhSL2/SL2-Hardware-Development/README.md

 ## List of Sensors

+## Additional Projects

+### Blynx Projects

+This section contains example projects using the Blynx platform for sensor integration and IoT applications.

+- **DPS310-Blynx/DPS310-Blynx.ino**: Example code for integrating the DPS310 barometric pressure sensor with Blynx, demonstrating remote monitoring or IoT connectivity.

 ### 1. BME688-Gas Sensor

 The BME688 is a digital gas sensor capable of detecting air quality, humidity, pressure, and temperature.
 This folder contains: